Siegrift/cypress-trusted-types/README.md

-There are many frameworks and libraries which already [support Trusted Types](https://github.com/w3c/webappsec-trusted-types/wiki/Integrations) and actually Cypress provides support for Trusted Types out of the box.
+There are many frameworks and libraries which already [support Trusted Types](https://github.com/w3c/webappsec-trusted-types/wiki/Integrations) and actually Cypress provides support for Trusted Types out of the box if you launch the test in a browser which supports Trusted Types.

-This means that if you have a Trusted Types compliant application, you can use Cypress to launch it in the integrated browser and the app will just work _(\*some restrictions apply)_.
-This is because Cypress loads your application in an iframe and the Cypress commands run outside the frame, where Trusted Types are disabled.
+This means that if you have a Trusted Types compliant application, you can use Cypress to launch it in the integrated browser and the app will just work since the Cypress commands mostly use read only queries which do not produce Trusted Types violations. _(I haven't checked all Cypress commands and plugins so it is possible that there are some which will not work)_.

 ### Cross browser support